timostrating/parkingsimulator/README.md

 ### Intellij idea

-Press ALT + SHIFT + F9 add select edit configuration.
-Now add the following gradle configuration to Intellij and hit apply.
+Press ALT + SHIFT + F9 add select edit configuration. (you can add a configuration by clicking on the top left + icon) Now add the following gradle configuration to Intellij and hit apply.

 ![Intellij Gradle run](https://i.imgur.com/scTH9Jw.png)